accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/alternative-textuelle-image.md

 This order must be used to determine what constitutes the textual alternative.

-However, in the case of partial support of the algorithm for calculating the "accessible name", it is the value actually rendered by the assistive technologies used in the test environment (or "reference base") that should be considered as the textual alternative.
+However, in the case of partial support of the algorithm for calculating the "accessible name", it is the value actually rendered by the assistive technologies used in the test environment (or "baseline") that should be considered as the textual alternative.

 For example